 Only one application is needed, but the admission process, because two departments are involved, has two steps.
 The partner programs review the applications first and GloJo after that.
 For admission to the joint program, both departments must say yes.

 From the very start, GloJo students take their required two Writing, Research and Reporting classes together, one in the first term and one in the third, to intensify our supervision of the forthcoming thesis while advancing reporting and writing skills in long form.
-This both ensures class cohesion within the larger Journalism graduate program and GloJo's international inflection.
+These two classes help ensure class cohesion within the larger Journalism graduate program and GloJo's international inflection.
 Two subject-area reporting electives plus a specific skills course or seminar round out the five journalism courses.
 Internships can be taken for 0 to 4 credits, including as paid staff for Bedford + Bowery, the New York Magazine site serving downtown Manhattan and North Brooklyn, which NYU Journalism runs.
+(As it is said, All global is local.)

 Here you can see where our students are interning and where some of our recent graduates are working.
 Check our future events and past events calendars to get a sense of the who's-who of journalism who pass through the doors of the Carter Institute week after week.